-The AQRT's report focused on matters where they believe improvements were required to safeguard and enhance audit quality.
-While the report was not intended to provide a balanced scorecard, the AQRT highlighted certain matters which they believed would contribute to audit quality, including the actions taken by the firm to address findings from the prior year's inspection.
+The FRC report focused on matters where they believed improvements were required to safeguard and enhance audit quality.
+While the report was not intended to provide a balanced scorecard, the FRC highlighted certain matters which it believed would contribute to audit quality including the actions taken by the firm to address findings from the prior year's inspection.

-Overall, the AQRT concluded that the firm placed considerable emphasis on its overall system of quality control and had appropriate policies and procedures in place for its size and the nature of its client base in most areas subject to the AQRT's review.
-Nevertheless, the AQRT identified certain areas where improvements were required to these procedures.
+The FRC report noted that the firm placed considerable emphasis on its overall system of quality control and, in most areas, had appropriate policies and procedures in place for its size and the nature of its client base.
+Nevertheless, the AQR identified certain areas where improvements were required to these policies and procedures.

-The AQRT highlighted the following key messages to which the firm should pay particular attention in order to enhance audit quality:
+The FRC report highlighted the following key messages to which the firm should pay particular attention in order to enhance audit quality or safeguard auditor independence: